oVirt/ovirt-site/source/feature/ipv6-support.html.md

     -   jsonRpcUtils.getFreePort() [AF_INET and 0.0.0.0],
     -   jsonRpcUtils._tcpServerConstructor() [there should be distinction of using 'localhost' and localhost6]
     -   jsonRpcUtils._protonServerConstructor()[127.0.0.1]

+#### Ovirt-Engine frontend

+This classes validate form of ip addresses:

+*   IpAddressValidation - add recognition of IPv6 address
+*   HostAddressValidation - same as ip

 #### Pending patches